Recipe App

 type: string

-description: URL of the main recipe image
+description: URL of the main recipe/dish image (the hero photo of the finished dish)

 - name: prep_time